What’s the difference between cross-docking and warehousing? Read on to learn more!

 - Decreased risk to product

 Cross-Docking Reduces Costs

 Inventory storage takes up square footage in warehouses.
 Every time you are storing inventory long-term, you are renting that square footage from your logistics partner.
 Although there are times when this is an absolute necessity (in the interest of timeliness, large inventory manufacturing runs, anticipated demand spikes, etc.), often these costs can be avoided through shipping items right when it is ordered and using cross-docking to get them to its destination as fast as possible.

 Build One Shipping Relationship

 Many businesses work out shipping relationships with a trucking or logistics partner, but also use a parcel delivery system for their on-demand business.
 Through cross-docking, your business reduces the need for multiple business relationships and the high costs incurred by smaller shipping systems.
 You should do your warehousing and expedited shipping with the same team.

 Decrease Risk to Product

 Although it may seem counter-intuitive because of its increased speed, cross-docking reduces the risk of damage your product faces in the shipping process.
 Risk is always increased whenever humans are involved, and cross-docking cuts out at least two steps involving opportunity for operator errors: moving product into storage and out of storage.
-Because the product moves in an orderly fashion from incoming trucks directly to outgoing trucks, it passes through a minimal amount of hands.
+Because the product moves in an orderly fashion from incoming trucks directly to outgoing trucks, it passes through a minimal number of hands.

 Decrease Shipping Time

-Perhaps it is time to think about a dedicated logistics partner, if your business shipping needs do not currently reduce costs, reduce shipping times, clear up your office schedule, decrease risks to your product, provide for on-demand shipping, and integrated services.
+Perhaps it is time to think about a dedicated logistics partner, if your business shipping needs do not currently reduce costs, reduce shipping times, clear up your office schedule, decrease risks to your product, provide for on-demand shipping, and integrate services.